Skip to main content

 Translation

-Great accomplishment seems lacking — yet its use is never exhausted.
-Great fullness seems empty — yet its use is never spent.
+Great accomplishment seems incomplete — yet its use is never worn away.
+Great fullness seems hollow — yet its use is inexhaustible.
 Great straightness seems bent.
 Great skill seems clumsy.
 Great eloquence seems halting.
-Agitation overcomes cold; stillness overcomes heat.
+Restlessness overcomes cold; stillness overcomes heat.
 Clarity and stillness set all under Heaven right.

 Word Notes